linomp/linomp/README.md

 - I'm a developer with some full-stack experience, lately focusing on backend and IoT.

-- In the past I experimented a lot with Matlab, Java, C++ and Arduino boards.

-- Nowadays, I'm interested in Industry 4.0 solutions - the construction of sensor-data-driven systems for improved decision making.
+- I'm interested in Industry 4.0 solutions - the construction of sensor-data-driven systems for improved decision making.

 - I work at [LINKS Foundation](https://linksfoundation.com/en/) on projects such as [ECOFACT](https://ecofact-project.eu/) & [FLEXIndustries](https://flexindustries.eu/).